A powerful transformation in harsh times.

 The whole implementation took a month, counting from the beginning of the work to the end of the testing phase.

-After the consultation sessions, the company decided to use Ordering Stack further and enrich the existing processes with new digital tools offered by the Ordering Stack suite.
+After the consultation sessions, the company decided to use Ordering Stack further and enrich the existing processes with the new digital tools offered by the Ordering Stack suite.
 This included:

-Ordering Stack system was also integrated with a GP webpay system used widely in the Czech Republic.
-The system enables the customer to securely pay online using a credit card and Google Pay among others.
+Ordering Stack system was also integrated with a GP webpay system widely used in the Czech Republic.
+The system enables the customer to securely pay online using a credit card and Google Pay, among others.

-With that, the users were provided with an easy payment system that could be used in all channels powered by Ordering Stack, be that an indoor display system, web app or mobile app.
+With that, the users were provided with an easy payment system that could be used in all channels powered by Ordering Stack, be that an indoor display system, web app, or mobile app.

-Ordering Stack provides the client with not only a convenient, but also a highly appealing and aesthetic menu displayed on screens in the restaurant.
+Ordering Stack provides the client with not only a convenient but also a highly appealing and aesthetic menu displayed on screens in the restaurant.
 Thus, the experience of the end customer has also improved.